If you are not able to see your drives in our data recovery app, as you would normally expect, it can be solved in no time! Please keep reading.

 Option #1: The easiest way.

 If you want to recover your data now, without creating an uncompressed disk image and just making as few clicks as possible: once our data recovery app is installed from the Mac App Store, you just need to download this helper app (~700KB) and run it.
-By installing it, you just allowed our app to access and list all your disks and partitions in a usual way.
+By installing it, you allow our app to access and list all your disks and partitions in a usual way.

 This helper app is digitally signed by Apple, completely safe to install and use!
-It’s distributed from our secure servers, developed by our own CleverFiles team, the same developers who brought Disk Drill Media Recovery and Data Recovery Essential to the Mac App Store.
+It’s distributed from our secure servers, developed by our own CleverFiles team, the same developers who brought Disk Drill Media Recovery to the Mac App Store.
 It’s provided in a PKG file and installs in seconds.
 Once deployed, just launch your data recovery app, and all your disks are ready for recovery: internal or external, cameras, USB drives, etc. Almost all regular features become available to you.

 Option #2: Recover from a Disk Image.